Airman: By country

+New Zealand

+Royal New Zealand Air Force

+"Airman" was a former general term used to describe service members of the Royal New Zealand Air Force.
+Following the Royal Air Force, the RNZAF now refers to its personnel as “aviators.”

+United Kingdom

+Royal Air Force

+"Airman" and "airwoman" were formerly general terms used to describe members of the Royal Air Force, particularly other ranks.
+In 2021 those terms were changed for the gender-neutral term "aviator".

 United States

-Air Force
+United States Air Force

-In the U.S. Air Force, airman is a general term which can refer to any member of the United States Air Force, regardless of rank, but is also a specific enlisted rank in the Air Force.
+In the U.S. Air Force, "airman" is a general term which can refer to any member of the United States Air Force, regardless of rank, but is also a specific enlisted rank in the Air Force.
 The rank of airman (abbreviated "Amn") is the second enlisted rank from the bottom, just above the rank of Airman Basic, and just below that of Airman First Class.
 Since the Air Force was established in 1947, all of the various ranks of "airman" have always included women, and in this context, the word "man" means "human being".
 Former U.S. Air Force ranks included Airman Second Class and Airman Third Class.
-The current E-2 paygrade rank of Airman was called Airman Third Class from 1952 to 1967.
+The current E-2 pay grade rank of Airman was called Airman Third Class from 1952 to 1967.

 A person with the rank of Airman Basic is typically promoted to the rank of Airman after six months of active duty service in the Air Force, if that member had signed up for an enlistment period of at least four years of active duty.
 On the other hand, an enlistee could be promoted to the rank of Airman immediately after completing Air Force basic training (and thus paid somewhat more) given one of several additional qualifications: